Long-Term Care

 Nursing Home

 If your doctor says you need full-time care from a nurse, a nursing home may be right for you.
 Nursing homes are the highest level of care most people will receive outside of a hospital.
 This type of care is sometimes called custodial care.
-In additional to a high level of medical care, residents get help getting into and out of bed and with feeding, bathing and dressing and other activities.
+In addition to a high level of medical care, residents get help with feeding, bathing, dressing, getting in and out of bed, and other activities.

-The cost of a nursing home in Texas ranges from $3,000 to $4,000 a month (University of Texas).
 If you do not have much income or other resources, Medicaid may pay for a nursing home.
-You can talk to a Texas Health and Human Services employee about Medicaid.
+You can talk to a Texas Health and Human Services Commission employee about Medicaid.
 You will have to live in a nursing home for 30 consecutive days before you can apply for services.

 Learn More

 And while Medicaid pays for the largest share of long-term care services, to qualify your income and assets must be below a certain level and you must meet the minimum state eligibility requirements.
-To find out if you might be eligible for Medicaid or to apply for benefits, visit the Your Texas Benefits website.
+To find out if you might be eligible for Medicaid or to apply for benefits, visit Your Texas Benefits.

 Note: Texas is required by federal law to have a Medicaid Estate Recovery Program.
 This means that if you received Medicaid long-term care services, the state of Texas has the right to ask for money back from your estate after you die.
 In some cases, the state may not ask for anything back, and the state will never ask for more money back than it paid for your services.